 What if you don't have a nice set of points in a vector space, but only have a pairwise distance matrix providing the distance between each pair of points?
 This is a common situation.
 Perhaps you have a complex custom distance measure; perhaps you have strings and are using Levenstein distance, etc. Again, this is all fine as hdbscan supports a special metric called precomputed.
 If you create the clusterer with the metric set to precomputed then the clusterer will assume that, rather than being handed a vector of points in a vector space, it is recieving an all pairs distance matrix.

-Missing distances can be indicated by numpy.inf, which leads HDBSCAN to ignore these pairwise relationships as long as there exists a path between two points that contains defined distances (i.e. if there are too many distances missing, the clustering is going to fail).
+'''

-''' from sklearn.metrics.pairwise import pairwise_distances
+from sklearn.metrics.pairwise import pairwise_distances

+'''

+'''

 distance_matrix = pairwise_distances(blobs)

 clusterer = hdbscan.HDBSCAN(metric='precomputed')

 clusterer.fit(distance_matrix)

 clusterer.labels

 '''

-'''

 array([1, 1, 1, ..., 1, 1, 2])

-'''